kadena-io/kuro/scripts/aws/README.md

    any instance running the Kadena Client.

 The simplest solution is to create a security group that allows all traffic among itself and assign this security group to the Ansible monitor and kadena server instances.
+See `scripts/setup-aws.sh`.

 ## Further Reading
 1. While a little outdatted, this post provides detailed instructions and goes further into the justifications for the